 OnTime 360 Pricing

-OnTime 360 follows the software-as-a-service (SaaS) model, charging users a monthly subscription fee to access its software tools.
-OnTime offers multiple membership tiers: Essential, Professional, Enterprise, and Enterprise Plus.
-The cost ranges from $39 to $349 per month.
-New subscribers also pay a $99 setup fee that is waived if you pay your monthly fees in one annual payment.
-Each tier includes a set number of users, but you can add additional users for $19 per month.
+OnTime 360 offers four membership tiers―Essential, Professional, Enterprise, and Enterprise Plus―with monthly payments ranging from $39 to $349.
+New subscribers pay a $99 setup fee that is waived if signing up for an annual plan.
+Each tier includes a set number of users, with additional users for $19 per month.

 All subscriptions include robust dispatch management features and comprehensive customer support.
 The expanded features offered in higher tier subscriptions include time clock functions, expanded file auditing, white labeling, and fleet maintenance scheduling.

 Most small restaurants, farms, and retail operations don’t need software to cover these tasks.
 Unless your operation is extremely high volume, the Essential package has everything you’ll need.
 If you want to kick the tires before you commit, OnTime 360 offers a 14-day free trial.
 Users can cancel at any time.
 OnTime 360 does not require a long-term contract.

 Connecting your payment gateway or POS system requires a Professional or higher plan.
 Transactions processed via the API connection may incur additional fees, though.
 Your costs can add up quickly if you link several tools.

 OnTime 360’s dispatch and management dashboards operate best from a dedicated desktop computer running Windows 7 or higher.
 Technically, you can get the OnTime software to work on a macOS system via an intermediary app like Parallels, which may incur additional fees.
 The OnTime team further recommends at least 1GB of available RAM, a 4GB hard disk, and a display of at least 1280×800 resolution.